-"In Women's Aid's view domestic violence is physical, sexual, psychological or financial violence that takes place within an intimate or family-type relationship and that forms a pattern of coercive and controlling behaviour.
+"In Women's Aid's view domestic abuse is physical, sexual, psychological or financial abuse that takes place within an intimate or family-type relationship and that forms a pattern of coercive and controlling behaviour.
 This can include forced marriage and so-called 'honour crimes'.
-Domestic violence may include a range of abusive behaviours, not all of which are in themselves inherently 'violent'."
+Domestic abuse may include a range of abusive behaviours, not all of which are in themselves inherently 'violent'."

 This definition comes from the Women's Aid website.
 Please click here to access the Women's Aid website.